elenabagnera/CapitalBikesProject/README.md

 ## How to navigate this repository

-* Data folder: contains original data taken from Capital Bikeshare's website
+* Data folder: contains original data taken from Capital Bikeshare's website and .csv files generated from them
-* Docs folder: contains htmls used for building the project website
+* Docs folder: contains web content used for building the project's Svelte website
-* motivation.rmd: contains project motivation and overall details on the project and the data we use
-* vleanup.rmd: contains a description of all of the data cleaning we did
+* site-*.Rmd: Used to produce the individual pages on the website.
+They must knitted and copied to the docs folder when finalized.
-* visualizatiom.rmd: contains all the visualizations run for EDA
+* visualizatiom.Rmd: contains all the visualizations run for EDA
 * lasso, random forest and decision tree contain the code for each individual model
-* random-forest-final: contains the evaluaiton of the best model for the discussion section of the websire
+* Functions R files
-* Functions R files: io.R (merging all csvs contained in data), mainipulate_data.
-R(all functions used to manipulate data), times.R (functions specific to manipulating time-related variables)
+  * io.R - merging all csvs contained in data
+  * mainipulate_data.R - all functions used to manipulate data
+  * times.R - functions specific to manipulating time-related variables
-* csv documents outside of Data folder were the result of the cleaning process
-* Any document that starts with "site-" is a duplicate of an already existing document that only includes what we decided to show on the website
+* hour_data_3200.csv - Final common set of the hour_data variable, after data cleanup, filtered to 3200m from the Lincoln Memorial
+* lagged_data_3200.csv - Final set of lagged data used for modeling filtered to 3200m from the Lincoln Memorial